pathakanjalee-cloud/just-us/README.md

 The Supabase Project URL and Publishable key are already configured in `app.js`.
 The publishable key is intended for browser use; do not put a Supabase secret/service-role key into this file.

 ## Important
 Realtime uses Supabase Broadcast/Presence, so no database table or SQL migration is required for this version.
+Updated